rjjakes/vagrant-lemp/README.md

 * run within the virtual machine

-Your home folder is synced to `/home/vagrant/code` on the guest.
+Your home folder is synced to `/var/www` on the guest.

 ## Database
-* For mysql the default user is root: `mysql -u root`
+* For mysql the default user is root: `mysql -u root -proot`

 ## Tutorial